MOHAMED-LAAGUILI/Next-Clerk-Sanity-Ecommerce/⭐setup.md

 after wrapping the layout with the clerck provide we want avoid to apply that wraped layout to the sanity studio so ensure the structure must be the following

+2️⃣ Get Started with Strip 👉 https://dashboard.stripe.com/test/apikeys
+just loged in/ or create an account head to dashboard.stripe.com/test/apikeys and copy stripe key put it in ur local.env

-1️⃣ Get Started with Sanity 👉 https://www.sanity.io/sonny
+2️⃣ Get Started with Sanity 👉 https://www.sanity.io/sonny

 # to install sanity CMS
 create an account in the sanity site and copy the dev cmd